david-a-wheeler/make-audit/README.md

   The make recipe for updating TARGET does not appear to actually write to TARGET.
   You may need to add a missing command to actually modify TARGET.

+Note that when it reports an error it will also return a nonzero (false) error code.

 ## Auditor